 What are the legal responsibilities of egg donors and patients?

-It is intended to provide reimbursement for the time and effort you invest in the process as well as for any inconvenience you may experience.
+It is intended to provide compensation for the time and effort you invest in the process as well as for any inconvenience you may experience.
 The requirements for your compensation include:

 - Arriving on time for all appointments

 - Returning all phone calls from fertility clinics and Fertility Resources promptly

 - Taking fertility medications correctly and at the right time intervals

 - Undergoing the egg harvest